KevynSM/competitive-results/README.md

 # Competitive Results
-An Web App with an Login system to show data received from the Competitive Results API.
+A Web App with an Login system to show data received from the Competitive Results API.

 # Built with